-The K Club is located in Kildare just outside of Dublin and has two tremendous Arnold Palmer golf courses as well as a top of the range 5-star hotel.
+The K Club is located in Kildare just outside of Dublin and has two tremendous Arnold Palmer golf courses and a top of the range 5-star hotel.

-While The K Club doesn’t offer an Irish links test, it does offer one of the very best golf and accommodation packages as well as being very convenient to get to for those staying in Dublin.
+While The K Club doesn’t offer an Irish links test, it offers one of the very best golf and accommodation packages and is very convenient to get to for those staying in Dublin.

 The Ryder Cup Course

 The Ryder Cup course opened for play in 1991 and is a whopping 7,300 yards from the championship tees.
-It is very important to select your tee position wisely.
-The course can be incredibly rewarding when played with respect and with a decent striking of the ball.
+It is essential to select your tee position wisely.
+The course can be advantageous when played with respect and with a decent striking of the ball.
 If the course catches you on a bad day though it will seriously beat you up.
 The tee shots are intimidating and set to challenge your nerves as well as your skill set.
 The 16th is a prime example of this.

-The 16th is a double dogleg Par 5 measuring just over 600 yards from the blue tees and you will need to navigate your ball over multiple bunkers, Water hazards and tight treelines before attempting to hit the green which is protected on both sides by the river Liffey.
+The 16th is a double dogleg Par 5 measuring just over 600 yards from the blue tees.
+You will need to navigate your ball over multiple bunkers, Water hazards and tight treelines before attempting to hit the green which is protected on both sides by the River Liffey.
 Stroke Index 2 is certainly correct for this hole.

 Our Signature Hole is the 8th Hole a 173 Yard Par 3 stunner.

-The River Liffey runs the length of the right side of this scenic one-shotter while a bunker protects the front left side of the green.
+The River Liffey runs the right side of this scenic one-shotter while a bunker protects the front left side of the green.